bsnes-emu/bsnes/docs/guides/import.md

 so if it cannot find your game in its manifest database, it will assume it uses DSP1B.
-Many games work just as well with either variant, but Pilotwings for the Super Famicom is a notable exception, requiring the DSP1 firmware.
+Many games work just as well with either variant, but Pilotwings requires the DSP1 firmware, while Ballz 3D requires the DSP1B.

 If you try to import a game
 using the "Import ROM Files ..." option